Beast King GoLion: The GoLion team

-Fala is the ruler of the Kingdom of Altea, and is 16 years old.
+Farla is the ruler of the Kingdom of Altea, and is 16 years old.
 She was raised by Raible after her parents, older brothers and older sister were executed by Daibazaal when she was a year old, and has sworn revenge against him for ravaging her planet.
-After the death of Shirogane, Fala takes it upon herself to pilot the Blue Lion, much to the surprise of everyone.
-As Blue Lion's pilot, she wears a pink uniform, the spirit of her father will sometimes appear, and provide guidance.
+After the death of Shirogane, Farla takes it upon herself to pilot the Blue Lion, much to the surprise of everyone.
+As Blue Lion's pilot, she wears a pink uniform.
+The spirit of her father will sometimes appear, and provide guidance.
 At 16 years of age, she is strong-willed and a bit naïve, resisting attempts by Raible and Hys to make her behave in a more royal fashion.
-Fala is also relatively inexperienced as a pilot, which occasionally puts both herself and GoLion in danger.
+Farla is also relatively inexperienced as a pilot, which occasionally puts both herself and GoLion in danger.
 She is also lustfully pursued by Imperial Prince Sincline (whom she detests), due to her resemblance to his dead mother, Emperor Daibazaal's concubine.
 Her sole living relative is her aunt, Queen Elena.
 She is friends with a family of mice (Platt and Chuchule) who have kept her company since she was a little girl.